Mitchellj04/phase-2-project/README.md

 First you need to locate the folder within the project folder that contains the data.

-Next you have to type in the termianl 'json-server --watch --port 4000 Postdata.json
+Next you have to type in the termianl 'json-server --watch --port (desired port, example: 4000) Postdata.json

 This will open a server for the json file to be fetch to be displayed on the webpage.